 He believes that data provided by Red Points can be used by sales and marketing teams as well.
 This makes the ROI go even higher since it doesn’t only help protect brand image but also allows businesses to make more sales.

 Mark believes that most companies need protection such as trademark registration and design patents to protect against counterfeits; however, that alone may not be enough.
-You can’t stop cheaters until you identify them, for which you’ll need the services of a tool like Red Points.
+You can’t stop cheaters until you identify them, for which you’ll need the services of an Intellectual Property software.

-Get to know our software and learn more about how we can help you.
+Get to know our brand protection solution and learn more about how we can help you.